bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 91°
-- Mostly Clear
+- Partly Cloudy
 - 40% humidity
-- 4 mph wind
+- 5 mph wind
-- 34% cloud cover
+- 40% cloud cover
-- 49 AQI 🟩
+- 66 AQI 🟨
-- 0.23 inches of rain expected in the next 48 hours
+- 0.31 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>